Microbiome-Revolution/SampleProtocols/README.md

 For the steps below, work in the MSC – you must have appropriate training before using this hood

-7. To inoculate, transfer a ‘plug’ of Ggt pure culture to the centre of your petri dish
+7. To inoculate, transfer a ‘plug’ of Gt pure culture to the centre of your petri dish
 8. Special considerations for removing cultures and/or waste materials from the MSC
-   - Once the petri dishes are inoculated with Ggt they need to be sealed with parafilm and placed in secondary containment (a sealed box) inside the hood.
+   - Once the petri dishes are inoculated with Gt they need to be sealed with parafilm and placed in secondary containment (a sealed box) inside the hood.
 Once the plates are in secondary containment the box can be sprayed with ethanol and removed from the hood.
    - Please make sure that any waste that has had contact with fungal cultures is placed in a bag in the hood.
 This bag needs to be sealed before it is removed from the hood and then placed in an autoclave bag for sterilisation.
 9. Thoroughly clean the cabinet when you are finished with 10% bleach or 70% ethanol.

-### Protocol – Propagating cultures of Ggt on selective media (SM-GGT3) from an environmental sample
+### Protocol – Propagating cultures of Gt on selective media (SM-GGT3) from an environmental sample

 Working in the chemical fume cupboard
 1. Prepare a solution of 10 mg dicloran, 10 mg metalaxyl, 25 mg Hoe 00703, 100 mg streptomycin sulfate, and 500 mg L-DOPA in 10 mL of sterile water in a sterile tube